Hojjat Zeraati, PhD.

 General advice about the presentation of manuscripts:

 The title page should contain: (1) the title of the article, (2) the name of each author (first name and surname preferred), (3) the name of the department(s) and institution(s) to which the authors belong, (with the following format: Affiliation model: Department, School/ Institute, University, City, Country.)
-(4) five to eight key words based on MeSH, (5) a running title (less than 40 characters), (6) acknowledgements, (7) postal address of corresponding author and e-mail address, (8) potential conflicts of interest.
+(4) three to six key words, preferably, based on MeSH, (5) a running title (less than 40 characters), (6) acknowledgements, (7) postal address of corresponding author and e-mail address, (8) potential conflicts of interest.

 Abbreviations should be explained at the beginning of the manuscript and listed in the order in which they appear.
 Avoid abbreviations in the title and in the abstract.

-References must be in the Vancouver style.
+References must be in the Vancouver style and just in English.
 Within text, tables, and legends, references must be identified by Arabic numerals in parentheses.
 The final list must be numbered consecutively in the order in which they are first mentioned in the text.

-Enter an abstract of up to 250 words for all articles [except book reviews].
+Enter an structured abstract of up to 300 words for all articles [except book reviews].
 An abstract is a concise summary of the whole paper, not just the conclusions, and is understandable without reference to the rest of the paper.
 It should contain no citation to other published work.
+Abstract must have 4 parts: 1-Introduction 2-Methods 3-Results 4-Conclusion

-Immediately after the abstract, provide a maximum of 8 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
+Immediately after the abstract, provide 3 to 6 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

 Collate acknowledgments in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).